 The implementation of the remaining proposed landscape treatments will occur progressively prior to mining operations ceasing at the end of the mine life.
-Landscape treatments and associated activities which have occurred during each calendar year will be summarised in the MPO Annual Review (Section 8).
+Landscape treatments and associated activities that occur during each calendar year will be summarised in the MPO Annual Review (Section 8.1).